 - Vaquita have a comparatively short lifespan of approximately 20 years compared to other porpoises and have never been held in captivity.
 With a slower rate of reproduction than that of other porpoises – they birth up to only one calf every two years – these petite porpoises are being wiped out faster than they can reproduce.

 - To investigate and document the dire situation of the vaquita, including the legal and illegal fishing activities that threaten the survival of the species.

 - Establish alliances with scientists and non-governmental organizations working on the issue to join forces to save the vaquita.

 - Document a living vaquita to refute the popular belief in the area that the vaquita are already extinct and no longer in need of protection.
 (Many Mexican fishermen and locals believed the species was already extinct prior to Sea Shepherd’s arrival because the last official documented sighting of a vaquita had been in 2013).

 - To establish an alliance with the government to do inside the vaquita’s marine refuge what Sea Shepherd does best: patrol protected marine areas and deter illegal fishing.

-With these goals in mind, and knowing that the fate of this highly endangered marine species is intertwined with ours, the crew of Sea Shepherd's research vessel the R/V Martin Sheen set sail from California destined for the Sea of Cortez to investigate and gather information on how we can best help this imperiled cetacean.
+With these goals I mind, and knowing that the fate of this highly endangered marine species is intertwined with ours, the inaugural Milagro mission saw Sea Shepherd's research vessel the R/V Martin Sheen set sail from California destined for the Gulf of California to investigate and gather information on how we can best help this imperiled cetacean.